longbow122/Homeroom/DEVLOG.md

 Once I have finished, that I can move on to deleting and adding new students.

 **P.S:** Had some issues with finding a way to have the date be selected and used within the rest of the program, but after some further testing and the new implementation of the LGoodDatePicker library, I've managed to solve the issue of taking in date input in an easier way for the user.

+### 21/04/2022 - Thursday
+Have finished work on the Student Management GUI, which has been given a much larger amount of screen space to allow for any additional readjustment or additions should they require any.
+I feel that the UI and UX is designed somewhat well, but is too minimalistic.

+I also need to be able to work on the editing of student information (provided the user logging in has the right permissions).
+The adding of new students and the deletion of students also needs to be handled.
+Using the permissions system I have, I'm also able to entirely remove the option for teachers/sub-users, which is likely a good feature to make use of.
+My only concern for this is that it will make the rest of the GUI look strange.

+I'm having some small issues with editing the fields of data, as it is hard to find the right event which is able to do what I need.
+I need to ensure that an event is fired when there is a change in the text of the field.
+I either need to find an event which is able to handle this, or I need to find an event that I can use in a hacker, less clean workaround.

+I'm still growing increasingly concerned that I'm falling behind the deadline for the project.
+For my 75% deadline I ***NEED*** to have at least 3 of the main features and buttons to be fully developed.
+Once I've gotten the first half done, I don't see the rest of it being too hard.

+### 22/04/2022 - Friday
+Have managed to get some work done on the internal logic behind Homeroom's Student Management, discarding, saving and editing.
+It needs to have some touching up purely due to the fact that **it is not clean code.** It does the job, but that's all it seems to do.
+Operations, where applicable, have been compacted into a loop, but this has not been done enough.
+I need to be able to find better ways of writing essentially all methods that are within the Main class.
+These methods have high line-counts, and contain operations that make up the GUI.

+The methods that are being called in question are far too long, and code needs to be compacted to become more readable.
+As soon as main functionality is achieved within all main buttons, the clean-up of code is something that will become immediately prioritised.

+### 23/04/2022 - Saturday